 Medical malpractice is a shockingly common problem.
 According to a major John Hopkins study, medical mistakes are the third leading cause of death in America.
 It is believed that up to 440,000 patients die every year as a result of mistakes by medical professionals.
 However, many more suffer injuries, sometimes catastrophic.

-When you visit a healthcare facility, you trust the professionals within to treat you with professionalism and care.
+When you visit a healthcare facility or emergency room, you trust the professionals within to treat you with professionalism and care.
 However, doctors, nurses, and other healthcare professionals can always make mistakes.
 If these mistakes cause significant harm to their patients, they may be considered medical malpractice.

 Victims of medical malpractice or their families have the legal right to file a claim for compensation for their losses.
 To achieve a successful outcome, your attorney must prove the following elements are present in your case: